4 Practices to Tap Your Superpower of Human Connection

 Is Your Team and Organization Tapping Its Superpower?

 These are just a few ways to connect.
-My colleagues and I have previously recommended each of these plus many additional practices which are also described in our book, Connection Culture: The Competitive Advantage of Shared Identity, Empathy and Understanding at Work, and free e-book, 100 Ways to Connect.
+My colleagues and I have previously recommended each of these plus many additional practices, which are also described in our book, Connection Culture: The Competitive Advantage of Shared Identity, Empathy and Understanding at Work, and in our free e-book, 100 Ways to Connect.

 Your Mindset: Connection Is an Extraordinary Opportunity

 Although the decline of connection in modern society may seem depressing to some, I want you to see it as an opportunity.
-By increasing connection in your life and the lives of your family, friends and colleagues, you will thrive and improve the lives of those around you.
+By increasing the power of human connection in your life and the lives of your family, friends, and colleagues, you will thrive and improve the lives of those around you.
 By promoting connection in your organization, you will be boosting its performance and contribution to society.

-Mark this day, connect more with others and watch what happens.
-I promise that over time, you will see that connection affects much more than the bottom line.
+Mark this day, connect more with others, and watch what happens.
+I promise that over time, you will see that the power of human connection affects much more than the bottom line.
 As you experience greater peace, hope and joy that comes from having an abundance of connection in your life, you will have discover wealth of even greater value.

 Michael Lee Stallard is President of E Pluribus Partners, a leadership training and consulting firm based in Greenwich, Connecticut, and a co-founder of ConnectionCulture.com.
 He speaks and teaches at a wide variety of organizations including Google, Johnson & Johnson, M.D.
 Anderson Cancer Center, NASA, Qualcomm, Scotiabank, and the U.S. Treasury Department.
 Texas Christian University created the TCU Center for Connection Culture based on Michael’s work.